 Dissection is the process of separating something into pieces.
-Whether the dissection involves taking a poem apart line-by-line to learn its meaning or cutting open a frog to study its insides, in both cases you're pulling out the parts that make up a whole to better understand it.
+Whether the dissection involves taking a poem apart line-by-line to learn its meaning or cutting open a frog to study its insides, you're pulling out the parts that make up a whole to better understand it.

 Let's dissect, or take apart, this word for a moment.
 Dis- means "apart" and section means "to cut", which come together to form the definition of dissection: "to cut apart."
 When you cut something up into sections you're doing a dissection.
 The word is commonly used when talking about the process of cutting something apart for scientific purposes, it's also used to talk about taking apart an argument, a poem, or a plan.